miklosme/papers/src/app/home.md

+# Daily Digest (September 23, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a triple threat of cutting-edge research that's about to revolutionize how AI agents work together in complex, real-world scenarios.

+First up, let's talk about factory floors getting a serious upgrade.
+Researchers have developed a [leader-follower multi-agent reinforcement learning system](https://papers.miklos.dev/2409.13571) that's tackling the notoriously tricky problem of real-time dynamic scheduling in manufacturing.
+This isn't your grandpa's production line – we're talking about AI agents working in harmony to optimize schedules on the fly, adapting to demand changes faster than you can say "supply chain disruption."

+But wait, there's more!
+Ever wonder how we can make robots better at exploring unknown environments?
+Scientists have cracked the code with [information-driven multi-agent path finding](https://papers.miklos.dev/2409.13065).
+This clever system has autonomous vehicles working together to uncover hidden phenomena, all while avoiding redundant observations and navigating communication blackouts.
+It's like a high-tech treasure hunt, and these AI explorers are finding the good stuff up to 200% faster than their competitors!

+Last but not least, we're diving into the world of AI resilience.
+A groundbreaking study introduces the concept of [cooperative resilience](https://papers.miklos.dev/2409.13187), measuring how well AI agents can bounce back from disruptions and keep working towards their goals.
+Whether it's environmental curveballs or rogue agents stirring up trouble, this research is paving the way for AI systems that can take a licking and keep on ticking.

+That's all for now, folks!
+Keep your algorithms sharp and your training data clean – the future of multi-agent AI is looking brighter than ever!

 # Daily Digest (September 20, 2024)

 Hold onto your steering wheels, AI enthusiasts!
 We're diving into a traffic jam of cutting-edge research that's set to revolutionize how we think about artificial intelligence and its real-world applications.